Polynomial term structure models: Some probabilistic results

 Note that the coefficient $b$ is Lipschitz on the closed interval $[z_{\mathrm{min}}, z_{\mathrm{max}}]$, while the coefficient $\sigma$ is Lipschitz on any interval $[z_{\mathrm{min}}+1/N, z_{\mathrm{max}} - 1/N]$ for $N > 1$ large enough.
 Therefore, for every $z \in (z_{\mathrm{min}}, z_{\mathrm{max}})$ the stochastic differential equation has a unique nested family of strong solutions $(Z_{t,N})_{t \in [0,T_N]}$ with $Z_{0,N} = z$, where

 The explosion time $T$ is then defined as

 We are interested in the case where the solution is non-explosive in the sense that $T = \infty$ almost surely.

 The classical necessary and sufficient conditions on the functions $b$ and $\sigma$ is Feller's test of explosion.
-See for instance Chapter 5 of Karatzas and Shreve's \cite{KS} book for an account.
 Motivated by Theorem \ref{th:main} we adapt Feller's test to the case where the functions $b$ and $\sigma^2$ are polynomials.
 It is likely that the following result is well-known, but we were unable to locate a reference in the literature.